Semonovskoye/chiangu/README.md

 To simply put it,
 1. I think the teaching methods used in a certain website is not effective.
-2. I believe information (some of them) should be free => That is why I removed the paywall to the question generator that gives you answers, so that you can revise without any restrictions.
+2. I believe information (some of them) should be free => That is why I removed the paywall to the question generator that gives you answers, so that you can revise for the stupid tests without any restrictions.